How to Backup Google Workspace Emails

 If you encounter issues during backup, try the following.

-Free up disk space or use an external drive before retrying the backup.
+Free up disk space, use an external drive if needed, and retry the export after making space available.

 For Advanced Users